 Williams was selected in the fifth round of the 1990 NFL Draft by the Philadelphia Eagles and subsequently played professionally for seven seasons with the Eagles (1990-96) and Baltimore Ravens (1996).

 More than 20 years after concluding his collegiate eligibility, Williams still ranks among the Purdue career leaders with 138 receptions (17th), 1,855 receiving yards (14th) and 17 receiving touchdowns (tied for seventh).
 He was the Boilermakers' team Most Valuable Player his senior season.

-A native of Baltimore, Williams earned his bachelor's degree in hotel/institutional management in 1990.
+A native of Baltimore, Williams graduated from Paul Laurence Dunbar High School in 1985.
+He earned his bachelor's degree in hotel/institutional management in 1990 and his master's degree in education in 2014.
 He and his wife, Charese, have three children: Jonah, Sydney and Rachel.